NarendraNathJagarlamudi/chatbot/nlu.md

 - bye bye
 - see you later

-## intent:order
+## intent:enquiry
-- Are you open
-- Can I order
-- I want to order
-- Will you deliver ?
-- I want to place order
+- How is wwt good with work?
+- why should i choose wwt?
-- Is food available now ?
+- Is price negotiable?
-- Can I order now ?
+- what is the price for the cloud services?
+- Will there be anticipated deadline for the given project?

 ## intent:choosing_item
 - 1